-Second, the SystemC constructs for modeling at the Register Transfer Level (RTL) of abstraction are largely not supported yet.
-Prior focus was on abstract modeling at the Embedded System Level (ESL), but the large amount of legacy RTL models demands support for efficient parallel simulation as well.
+In terms of future research, one main limitation needs to be addressed.
+Models at lower levels of abstraction (below TLM) must be efficiently supported.
+In particular, this includes the SystemC constructs for modeling at the High-Level Synthesis (HLS) and Register Transfer Level (RTL) of abstraction, such as SC_METHOD, SC_CTHREAD and corresponding lower-level primitives for signals and clock-cycle accurate simulation.
+While the prior focus was on highly abstract modeling at the Embedded System Level (ESL), the large amount of legacy HLS and RTL models demands support for efficient parallel simulation as well.